 Types of skull fractures

 - A linear skull fracture is the most common type of skull fracture.
 It causes a break in the bone that looks like a thin line.
 The bone itself does not move.
-Children with this type of fracture usually have a short hospital stay and surgery is usually not needed.
+Children with this type of fracture usually have a short hospital stay, and surgery is usually not needed.

 - A depressed skull fracture happens when part of the skull bones press inward on the brain.
 Surgery may be needed to prevent damage to the brain.
-Doctors repair the break by lifting pieces of the bone back into its usual place.
+Doctors repair the break by lifting pieces of the bone back into their usual place.

 - A diastatic skull fracture occurs along the suture lines in the skull and is more common in newborns and babies.
 Suture lines are the spaces in between the skull bones.
 They make room for the brain to grow, and as children grow, the spaces get smaller.

 - A basilar skull fracture is the most serious type of skull fracture.
 It is a break in the bone in the back of the head and at the bottom of the skull.
 It can cause bruises around the eyes and behind the ears.
-Cerebrospinal fluid (CSF) is a clear liquid that surrounds and cushions the brain and might drain from the nose with this type of fracture.
+Cerebrospinal fluid (CSF) is a clear liquid that surrounds and cushions the brain, and it might drain from the nose with this type of fracture.

-Mild skull fracture symptoms may include:
+Skull fracture symptoms may include:

 - Pain or tenderness at the site of injury